C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 .. note::
    A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.

-   The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.
+   * The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.
-   The word following the ">" symbol is the identifier of the sequence, and the rest of the line is the description (optional).
+   * The word following the ">" symbol is the identifier of the sequence, and the rest of the line is the description (optional).
-   There should be no space between the ">" and the first letter of the identifier.
+   * There should be no space between the ">" and the first letter of the identifier.
-   The sequence ends if another line starting with a ">" appears; this indicates the start of another sequence.
+   * The sequence ends

+      * if another line starting with a ">" appears (this indicates the start of another sequence).
+      * or at the end of file.

 ::